rtanglao/rt-making-r-and-rstudio-work-for-me/README.md

 [1] 66.31667
 ```

-* the above is accurate you can use use lubridate lubridate durations, but good enough if we don't wrap around a month
+* The above is the most accurate!
+You can also use lubridate durations, but durations aren't accurate if when you transition from month to month or year to year